morris/mongomq2/README.md

 ## Performance

+For common workloads
+(message size ~1 KB, produced and consumed in the same time frame), MongoMQ2 should be able to handle **hundreds of messages per second** in most environments; plenty for a variety of use cases.

+As discussed earlier, MongoMQ2's trade-offs are

+- less infrastructure,
+- more flexibility,
+- but therefore less specialization on queuing (e.g. performance/throughput).

+Your mileage may vary.

+---

 Generally, MongoMQ2 is bound by the performance and latency of the underlying MongoDB.
-For common workloads (message size ~1 KB, produced and consumed in the same time frame), MongoMQ2 should be able to handle **at least ~100 messages per second** in most environments; plenty for a variety of use cases.

-See `test/benchmarks` for a benchmark suite
-(as of yet, severely lacking - PRs welcome!).

-### Additional Notes regarding Performance

 Publishing/producing messages in MongoMQ2 is bound by insertion time on the message collection.
 Insertion time depends on message size